nidhirpatil/nidhirpatil.github.io/_posts/2022-02-28-How-To-Think-Like-A-Roman-Emperor.md

 * Any emotion can be experienced in the following stages,
 	1. Initial impressions automatically impose themselves on your mind, including thoughts and emerging feelings called propatheiai.
 	2. Take a step back from their initial thoughts and feelings and withhold their assent from them.
 Responding calmly and with courage is more important.
-	3. If you have assented to the impression that something is intrinsically bad or catastrophic, then a full-blown "passion" develops, which can quickly spiral out of control
+	3. If you have assented to the impression that something is intrinsically bad or catastrophic, then a full-blown "passion" develops, which can quickly spiral out of control.

 * Simplicity frees us from affectation and trouble it brings.